hwride/my-books/README.md

 1. Create a GitHub pull request to `main`.
 1. Merge the GitHub pull request to update the app.
+1. [If there are database changes].
+Change your locale `DATABASE_URL` to point to prod and run `pnpm run drizzle-migrate` to update the database.

 ## Images